hodzanassredin/hodzanassredin.github.com/_posts/2014-07-07-real_world_monad_problem.md

 	}
 }
 {% endhighlight %}
-Hm seems that we meet all our requirments from the list.
+Hm seems that we meet all our requirements from the list.
 Now we could use this engine in console apps, asp.net applications or do some cool SharePoint stuff.
 And monad pattern helps us to solve that problem in a beautiful way.
-We also can add support for loops, conditions([how]({{ site.url }}/2014/07/02/way-to-computation-expressions.html)), parallel eecution, transactions and what ever you want.
+We also can add support for loops, conditions([how]({{ site.url }}/2014/07/02/way-to-computation-expressions.html)), parallel execution, transactions and what ever you want.
 [Full code](https://gist.github.com/hodzanassredin/e6b5e70a46201251629e) for this post.
 P.S.
 Just imagine possibility to do computations over a database or web services without any IRepository, IService code bloat.